andis-sprinkis/snippet/regex.md

         - [IEEE Std 1003.1-2024 - 9.
 Regular Expressions - 9.3 Basic Regular Expressions](https://pubs.opengroup.org/onlinepubs/9799919799/basedefs/V1_chap09.html#tag_09_03) ([Archived](https://archive.is/20250518161456/https://pubs.opengroup.org/onlinepubs/9799919799/basedefs/V1_chap09.html))
         - [Regular Expressions/POSIX Basic Regular Expressions - Wikibooks](https://en.wikibooks.org/wiki/Regular_Expressions/POSIX_Basic_Regular_Expressions) ([Archived](https://archive.is/20241012215959/https://en.wikibooks.org/wiki/Regular_Expressions/POSIX_Basic_Regular_Expressions))
     - GNU
-        - POSIX BRE with GNU extensions
-        - Used in the GNU implementations of classic UNIX tools
+        - POSIX BRE with GNU extensions.
+Used in the GNU implementations of classic UNIX tools.
         - [GNU Regular Expression Extensions - Gnulib Regex Module](https://www.regular-expressions.info/gnu.html) ([Archived](https://archive.is/20250302183430/https://www.regular-expressions.info/gnu.html))
             > GNU’s implementation of these tools follows the [POSIX standard](https://www.regular-expressions.info/posix.html), with added GNU extensions.
 The effect of the GNU extensions is that both the [Basic Regular Expressions](https://www.regular-expressions.info/posix.html#bre) flavor and the [Extended Regular Expressions](https://www.regular-expressions.info/posix.html#ere) flavor provide exactly the same functionality.
 The only difference is that BRE’s will use backslashes to give various characters a special meaning, while ERE’s will use backslashes to take away the special meaning of the same characters.
+            > The GNU extensions make the BRE and ERE flavors identical in functionality.
+            > On top of what POSIX BRE provides as described above, the GNU extension provides \\? and \\+ as an alternative syntax to \\{0,1\\} and \\{1,\\}.
+It adds [alternation](https://www.regular-expressions.info/alternation.html) via \\|, something sorely missed in POSIX BREs.
+These extensions in fact mean that GNU BREs have exactly the same features as GNU EREs, except that +, ?, |, braces and parentheses need backslashes to give them a special meaning instead of take it away.
     - BusyBox
     - FreeBSD
     - macOS